 For a small town on the edge of the desert, Birdsville is anything but boring.

-See what Outback Queensland cuisine is all about with a curried camel pie at The Birdsville Bakery or wrap your laughing gear around a coldie from The Birdsville Hotel, an institution who’ve been pouring beers since 1884.
+A visit to Birdsville isn’t complete without wrapping your laughing gear around a coldie from The Birdsville Hotel, an institution who’ve been pouring beers since 1884.

 Feeling hot?
 Cool down at some of Birdsville’s favourite watering holes including the Diamantina River and Birdsville Billabong, the perfect place for a spot of kayaking, fishing or bird watching.

 It doesn’t stop there; here’s our guide to the top 10 things to do in Birdsville.